 - A total of at least six Grade 12 U or M level courses (including ENG4U or EAE4U) with a minimum overall academic average of 70%

-Please note: if your first language is not English and you have not completed at least four full years of high school in a Ministry approved Ontario school system you are also required to submit successful TOEFL (or equivalent test) results in addition to ENG4U.
+Please note: if your first language is not English and you have not completed at least four consecutive years of high school in a Ministry approved Ontario school system you are also required to submit successful English Language Proficiency Test (ELPT) results in addition to ENG4U.

 For high school applicants from outside Ontario: